wgslr/getting-started/README.md

 Onedata uses `OpenID` to authenticate with users.
 In order to be able to login into onedata you need to add few entries in `/etc/hosts`.
 Please refer to this [section](#ecthosts).

 After fixing `/etc/hosts` you can access you onedata services with specified domain names.
-Detailed information on accessing and using onedata sevices can be found [here](#accessing).
+Detailed information on accessing and using onedata services can be found [here](#accessing).

 <a name="s21"></a>
 ### Scenario 2.1

 In this scenario you will run a demo of fully functional isolated onedata installation that will consist of:
-- a single noded onezone instance
+- a single nodded onezone instance
-- a single noded oneprovider instance
+- a single nodded oneprovider instance

 This scenario is similar to scenario 2.0.
-You are adviced to try complete scenario 2.0 before continuing.
+You are advice to try complete scenario 2.0 before continuing.
 The only difference is that we did not provide example configuration.
-So after executing those commads:
+So after executing those commands:

 ```bash
 ./run_onedata.sh --onezone      # In 1st terminal window